Mini Lathe Setup

-I have had my Harbor Freight 7×10 mini-lathe for over two years now and have been pretty happy with it.
+I have had my Harbor Freight 7x10 mini-lathe for over two years now and have been pretty happy with it.
 I am an inventor and experimenter and I use the lathe mainly for making special parts for devices that I am experimenting with.

-Most of these parts are fairly small and short, so the 7×10 has sufficient capacity for most of my needs.
-Because of the short bed, though, the 7×10 can’t drill into the end of a workpiece longer than about 4″ if the diameter is greater than 3/4″ and will not pass through the spindle.
-This has been a limitation on several projects, and has led me to move up to the Grizzly 7×12.
+Most of these parts are fairly small and short, so the 7x10 has sufficient capacity for most of my needs.
+Because of the short bed, though, the 7x10 can’t drill into the end of a workpiece longer than about 4" if the diameter is greater than 3/4" and will not pass through the spindle.

-Despite its 7×12 designation, the 7×12 actually is nearly 4″ longer than the 7×10.
+Despite its 7x12 designation, the 7x12 actually is nearly 4" longer than the 7x10.
 This provides extra room to move the tailstock out of the way when it is not in use and allows for drilling and turning longer stock.
-Additionally, the Grizzly 7×12 has a better power supply than the HF 7×10 (or at least the older model that I have).

-The 7×12 has very low speed with excellent torque right out of the box, obviating the need for the low-speed mod most of us have made to the 7×10.
 The power supply also has an interlock that requires you to reset the speed to zero before restarting, thus preventing the lathe from starting up at high speed.

 This feature also prevents blowing fuses by accidentally switching from forward to reverse while the lathe is running.
-The overall fit and finish of the Grizzly is a little better than the HF 7×10.
-Other than that, the lathes are pretty similar and most of the parts and accessories are interchangeable.
+The overall fit and finish of the Grizzly is a little better than the HF 7x10.

 What to do While You’re Waiting